rgreminger/tilburg-science-hub/docs/workflow/automation.md

 `Make` is a build tool used by software developers to compile computer code into programs that you can install.
 For us researchers, `make` can be used to automate

-- what code is executed and when, and
+- what code runs and when, and

 - what inputs a given script needs to run.